Development & Aid

 Explore common healthcare issues such as access to medicine, inadequate health systems, maternal and child health, sexual and reproductive rights, and water, sanitation, and hygiene (WASH).
 Check out our detailed guides to common diseases curated by a physician in our impressive health category, including information on malaria, Ebola, and HIV/AIDS.

-Of the 110 current armed conflicts taking place in the world today, almost all of them are in developing countries.
+Almost all of the 110 current armed conflicts in the world are in developing countries.
 Poverty and conflict often go hand in hand.
 Less developed nations tend to lack strong governance, democracy, economic growth, and political education.
 These factors leave countries vulnerable to foreign intervention, instability, and corruption - providing the perfect conditions for violence to erupt.

 This map shows whether women have occupied at least a 20% share of seats in parliament, in 2017 or any previous year.